NoxOrg/Nox.Lib.V6/README.md

 ![Swagger](docs/images/nox-explore-created.png)

-You can create an entry for US Dollars by replacing the body with:-
+You can create an entry for US Dollars by replacing the body with:

 ```json
 {